 the research.
 You can learn how to traverse a glacier or build a snow shelter.
 Either through training or necessity, work in Antarctica compels the employee to turn challenges into opportunities.

-Sign a contract for six months or a year, pass the physical and psychological exams, prove you dont have sprouting wisdom teeth, and pack your bags with the allotted 75 pounds of personal
+Sign a contract for six months or a year, pass the physical and psychological exams, prove you dont have sprouting wisdom teeth, and pack your bags with personal

-essentials (150 if wintering), and your adventure begins.
+essentials, and your adventure begins.
 The summer season lasts from October to February in McMurdo and South Pole stations.
-Travel to McMurdo is by by LC-130 or C-140 military transport planes operated by the New York Air National
+Travel to McMurdo is by military transport planes operated by the New York Air National

-Guard McMurdo flying from Christchurch, New Zealand.
-Travel to Palmer Station on the icebreaker Lawrence M. Gould.
+Guard flying from Christchurch, New Zealand.
+Travel to Palmer Station via an icebreaker.
 The trip from Punta Arenas, Chile takes four days if the weather in the Drake Passage (the roughest seas in the world) is calm and

 the ship encounters limited pack ice.

-On completion of your contract, Raytheon will pay for your airfare home.
-Many workers use the value of the ticket home and their savings to finance a relaxing vacation.
+Many workers use the value of their savings to finance a relaxing vacation.
 After all, you now have money

 in your pocket as you bask in the summer sunshine of New Zealand or Chile.

 DAVID DEVERE writes from Duluth, MN.
-He is a full-time freelance writer writing an historical fiction novel on the Italian Renaissance.
 He spent 29 months in Antarctica.